 There are four main types of medication (or “systemic therapies”) used in treating breast cancer: chemotherapy, hormone therapy, targeted therapy, and immunotherapy.

-How Does Chemotherapy Help Breast Cancer?
+How is Chemotherapy Used for Breast Cancer?

 Although it’s a common type of medication for breast cancer, not everyone with breast cancer needs chemo.
 Testing of the tumor cells can help your doctor tell if chemotherapy will help.